ceford/cefjdemos-data-jdm-user/articles/en/migration/joomla-3-x-to-4-x-step-by-step-migration.md

     developer didn’t use a tag in their extension so we don’t know if it is or isn’t compatible with Joomla 4.
 Talk to the developer to verify.
-9.  **Update Extensions**: update any extensions that you will keep in your website.
+9.  **Update Extensions:** update any extensions that you will keep in your website.
 In Joomla!
 3.10.x you can go to **Extension Manager **→** Update tab** and click **Find Updates** which will add a tooltip in the Version column, under the Manage tab, giving some